wxwx1993/wildfire_mitigation/README.md

 <b>Contact Us: </b><br>
-* Email:
+* Email: xw2892@cumc.columbia.edu or swager@stanford.edu

 <b>Acknowledgments</b><br>

-We appreciate the work of for preparing and processing the data set used for anaylsis.
+We appreciate the work of Henry Zhu and Sitong Pan for preparing and processing the data set used for anaylsis.